vyomasystems-lab/challenges-RAbh-inav/level1_design1/MUX.md

 ![level 1 mux error](https://user-images.githubusercontent.com/89691159/181103417-4568274d-ad58-4cf4-9d3a-39fe3bcd368c.JPG)

-There must be a case for select value of 12 .
+There must be a case for select value of 12 which inturn has caused a design bug .
 Value of 13 has been repeated 2 times in case instead of a 12 and 13 leading to error for both select values of 12 and 13

 ### BUG2